llucasandersen/BudgetEase/README.md

 ## 🌟 Made with ❤️ by Lucas Andersen

 "Budget Ease simplifies student finances, offering the tools to spend smarter and save better!"

+## 🔑 API Key Setup

+To enable AI-powered features, supply your own Gemini API key by either:

+1. Creating a `local.properties` file with `geminiApiKey=YOUR_KEY`.
+2. Or setting the `GEMINI_API_KEY` environment variable.

+The repository does not include an API key for security reasons.